6th RTG Seminar on 14 and 15 October 2021 in Neuhof a.d. Zenn

 As usual at our biannual RTG seminars, all FRASCAL doctoral researchers, the Post Doc and this time even four of the associated doctoral researchers each gave a talk on their latest research results.
 The progress of the young researchers compared to the last RTG seminar was very remarkable and clearly visible in all of them!
 Here you will find the programme.

 However, the doctoral researchers not only presented their latest scientific results, but also took turns moderating all the sessions.
-They also solved this task with excellence and ensured that each of the numerous presentations, including discussion, remained on time during the two days and that the schedule was always kept to in an exemplary manner.
+They all solved this task with excellence and ensured that each of the numerous presentations, including discussion, remained on time during the two days and that the schedule was always kept to in an exemplary manner.

 A very warm welcome was given to Prof. Dr. Daniel Koehn, who will lead a new subproject in the GRK 2423 FRASCAL entitled: “Modelling of fragmentation and fracturing processes in deformation bands and faults, from single grains to seismic-scale faults” from 1.
 January 2022.
 He presented this project in a lecture on the second day of the seminar.
 This project will significantly extend the length scale considered in GRK 2423 FRASCAL, so to speak FRASCAL, Fracture across Scales – from quantum to geological (!) scales.
 We are very pleased to welcome Daniel Koehn as a new member of FRASCAL!